-As part of his general civil litigation practice, he advises business clients in commercial and business disputes, health care providers in investigations by state licensing boards, and counsels health care providers and businesses during outbreaks of infectious disease.
+As part of his general civil litigation practice, he advises business clients in commercial and business disputes, such as copyright law, health care providers in investigations by state licensing boards, and counsels health care providers and businesses during outbreaks of infectious disease.

 PUBLICATIONS AND PRESENTATIONS